 World’s First Impact Investing Instrument Listed on a Public Stock Exchange

 Advancing a total of 14 United Nations Sustainable Development Goals (SDGs), the WLB4Climate will support an estimated 500,000 underserved women and girls in Asia to build resilient, sustainable, climate-friendly economies in the region.
-The listing of WLB4Climate makes it the fourth gender lens bond to be listed on a public stock exchange.
-The other three listed bonds include the first three issuances of the Women’s Livelihood Bond™ Series (WLB 1, WLB 3, and WLB 4).
+The listing of WLB4Climate makes it the fourth gender lens bond to be listed on a public stock exchange .
+The other three listed bonds include the first three issuances of the Women’s Livelihood Bond™ Series (first three: WLB 1, WLB 3, and WLB 4).

 IIX’s CEO and Founder, Professor Durreen Shahnaz, said, “The listing of WLB4Climate continues IIX’s journey of connecting the backstreets of underserved communities to the Wall Streets of the world.
 The Global South cannot wait for rich nations to disburse financial aid to compensate for and mitigate the devastating damage caused by climate change.
 This is a death sentence to the very communities that fuel developing economies—especially women.
 When we first created the Women’s Livelihood Bond Series in 2017, we were creating a financial instrument that would change these systemic inequalities.
 With each new bond in the WLB Series, we’re building an entirely new asset class by and for the Global South that empowers developing countries with real results, rather than pledges and dialogues.”

-With listing each bond on the Singapore Exchange to ensure that women are at the pinnacle of financial markets, the US$150 million WLB Series, a series of innovative debt securities, creates sustainable livelihoods for over 3 million women across developing countries.
-WLB4Climate is supporting women-focused enterprises in India, Indonesia, Cambodia, and the Philippines that are directly enabling women to create livelihoods that sustain themselves, their communities, and the planet, creating an ecosystem of climate-friendly small and medium sized enterprises (SMEs).
-The effects of climate change are most acutely felt by women in the developing world, who are trapped in subsistence living due to high structural barriers to gaining self-sufficiency.
+With listing each bond on the Singapore Exchange to ensure that women are at the pinnacle of financial markets, the US$150 million WLB Series, a series of innovative debt securities, creates sustainable livelihoods for over 3 million women across developing countries by giving opportunities to ensure that women are at the pinnacle of financial markets.
+WLB4Climate is supporting women-focused enterprises in India, Indonesia, Cambodia, and the Philippines that are directly enabling women with opportunities to create livelihoods that sustain themselves, their communities, and the planet, creating an ecosystem of climate-friendly small and medium sized enterprises (SMEs).
+The effects of climate change are most acutely felt by women in the developing world, who are trapped in subsistence living due to high structural barriers and minimal opportunities to gain self-sufficiency.
 With over 60% of all working women in South and Southeast Asia employed in agriculture, bringing together climate action and women’s livelihoods is particularly important in Asia where the majority of the labor force participates in sectors impacted by climate change like agriculture, forestry, and fisheries.
-With innovative financing to support transitioning women and girls to affordable, clean energy, the WLB4Climate will enable them to be a part of the solution to achieving a net zero economy.
+With innovative financing to support transitioning women and girls to affordable, clean energy, the WLB4Climate will enable them with opportunities to be a part of the solution to achieving a net zero economy.

 Borrowers from the third issuance of the Bond series reported that water and sanitation facilities obtained through financing from the Bond have been critical to their pandemic resiliency, improving health outcomes with the added benefit of increasing borrowers’ incomes by allowing them to utilize their time for employment.
 From preparing women farmers to better respond to environmental shocks and maintain their yields through stresses caused by climate change-related extreme weather events to financing cleaner electronic transport and solar rooftop panels, WLB4Climate is expected to impact between 400,000 to 500,000 underserved women and girls across Asia.